 Mouse Resource Facility

 The Mouse Resource Facility (MRF) was added to the GEMF in 1999 as a means to supply the need for mouse reagents.
 The MRF stocks numerous mouse reagents.
-The MRF also provides northern blots from adult tissues and staged embryos.
-It provides genomic DNA, cDNA libraries, BAC filter sets and vectors for the generation of targeting constructs.
+The MRF provides genomic DNA, has a set of northern blots for screening, and can supply hormones for superovulation.
 Additionally, the MRF maintains a small colony of Cre and lacZ transgenic mice essential for the generation of conditional deletions in mice.
 These reagents are generally provided free, or for a small fee to cover maintenance costs.

 Northern Blot Filters